Clearing Output Data in Jupyter Notebooks

 $ jupyter nbconvert --ClearOutputPreprocessor.enabled=True --inplace PoC.ipynb

-jupyter command is available globally therefore I do not need to provide full path to the executable.
+jupyter command is available globally in my setup, I do not need to provide full path to the executable.
+Moreover, I run this command without

 .pre-commit-config.yaml file is created, we have to activate the configuration installing the hook described in this file.
 The simplest way to do this is to run the following command in the root directory of the repository: